Presidency of Bongbong Marcos

 Bongbong Marcos began his presidency at noon on June 30, 2022, following his inauguration as the 17th president of the Philippines, succeeding Rodrigo Duterte.
 His term is expected to expire six years later, on June 30, 2028.

 Marcos initially downsized government bureaucracy, especially in the executive branch of the government.
 His administration oversaw the post-pandemic return to normalcy with the gradual reopening of the economy, return of face-to-face/physical classes, removal of stringent travel restrictions, and the lifting of the mask-wearing mandate for outdoor and indoor settings.
 He also sought to address the rising inflation and shortage of the country's food supply during the beginning of his presidency.

 As president, Marcos signed into law the creation of the Maharlika Investment Fund, the first sovereign wealth fund of the Philippines.
 Under his term, the Philippines ratified the RCEP in February, and entered into force in June 2023.
 Marcos also went on many foreign trips in hopes to attract more foreign investments in the country.
 During his term, many Filipinos said they felt unsafe on streets, and the country's drug problem has increased.
 By the first quarter of 2024, Marcos' performance and trust ratings had dropped significantly, marking an erosion of public trust in him and his administration.

 Tensions in the South China Sea rose during his administration, with more clashes between the Philippine forces and the Chinese Navy and Coast Guard.
-The Philippines also virtually lost control of the Sabina Shoal during his watch.